 All work must be completed by the end of the final exam period for the fall and spring terms and by the last day of classes for the summer terms.
 A minimum UF cumulative grade point average of 2.0 must be earned for award of an undergraduate degree.

 Degree Certification and Graduation Date

-All colleges, excluding professional programs in the colleges of Dentistry, Law, Medicine and Veterinary Medicine, will certify their graduates the Tuesday following the last day of classes for the summer terms or the Tuesday following the end of the final exam period for the fall and spring terms.
+All programs, excluding professional programs in the colleges of Dentistry, Law, Medicine and Veterinary Medicine, will certify their graduates the Tuesday following the last day of classes for summer terms or the Tuesday following the end of the final exam period for fall and spring terms.
 This certification date will appear on the transcript and the diploma as the official date of graduation.
 Professional programs in the aforementioned colleges will use the date of their official commencement ceremony as the date of graduation.
 This date will appear on both the transcript and diploma as the official date of graduation, as required by professional accreditation guidelines.